AleksKislov/frup-test/README.md

 # test

-This project is a Node.js application that uses TypeScript, RabbitMQ, and MongoDB to perform certain tasks.
+This project is a Node.js application that uses TypeScript and MongoDB (with change stream) to perform certain tasks.

 ## Installation